-Natalia is a full-time lecturer at the Faculty of Humanities, Leiden University, and also collaborates with the Faculty of Archaeology building content and as a guest lecturer.
+Natalia is a lecturer at the Faculty of Humanities, Leiden University, and also collaborates with the Faculty of Archaeology building content and as a guest lecturer.

 Natalia Ruth Donner (Rosario, August 27th, 1981) is an Argentinian-Mexican archaeologist who has worked in Mexico, Panama, Nicaragua, and Argentina for over 15 years.
 Donner obtained a BA in Archaeology (2006) at Universidad Veracruzana (Mexico) and then a Masters in Mesoamerican Studies (2015) at UNAM, Mexico.
 Since 2003, she participated in several archaeological projects, particularly in the Mexican Gulf Coast; and between 2008 and 2011 she directed Proyecto Arqueológico El Carrizal, in South-Central Veracruz.
 Through that project, she made contributions to the regional ceramic sequence, settlement patterns history, as well as implemented a public archaeology program.
 In addition, her team excavated and conserved the earliest ball court in Veracruz, dated to the end of the Proto-Classic (100 BCE – 100 CE) and the beginning of the Early Classic (100–300 CE).
 Later, she collaborated with the Smithsonian Tropical Research Institute in Panama, and then joined the Education Department at Frank Gehry’s Biodiversity Museum, also in Panama City, where she engaged in the teacher training program and focused on developing school materials related to archaeology.